Civil War on the Don: Cossack rule of Krasnov

-Russian Center for the Storage and Study of Documents of Modern History.
+Russian Center for the Preservation and Study of Documents of Modern History.
 Fund 17.
 Inventory 4.
 File 7.
-Sheet 5.
+Sheet 5;

 Fund 17.
 Inventory 65.
 File 35.
 Sheet 216.
-Typewritten Copy.
+Typewritten copy.

-There was no specific signature under the directive ("Circular Letter"), but the Organizational Bureau of the Central Committee of the RCP(b) at that time was headed by Yakov Sverdlov.
+There was no specific signature under the directive ("Circular Letter"), but the Organizational Bureau of the Central Committee of the Russian Communist Party (Bolsheviks) was headed at that time by Yakov Sverdlov.

-In the course of implementing this directive, villages, farms, and settlements were completely burned and destroyed by artillery fire (and chemical shells were also used), and this despite the fact that the directive did not say a word about such barbaric measures – apparently, it was implied tacitly.
-For example, on May 17 (30), 1919, the village of Karginskaya (where the family of Sholokhov lived) suffered from the Red 33rd Division, in which 20 houses burned down, but the downpour that began saved this village from complete burning.
+During the execution of this directive, stanitsas, khutors and settlements were completely burned and destroyed by artillery fire (chemical shells were also used), and this despite the fact that this directive did not say a word about such barbaric measures – apparently, this was tacitly implied.
+For example, on May 30, 1919, the stanitsa of Karginskaya (where the Sholokhov family lived) suffered from the Red 33rd Division, in which 20 houses burned down, but the rain that began saved this stanitsa from being completely burned.

-Here is another example of such guiding instructions:
+Here is another example of such guidelines: